mstrlaw/mstrlaw/src/posts/2022-06-26-too-much-communication-close-to-a-release-means-theres-a-problem.md

 <br>

-This observation requires to acknowledge that there is not one-size-fits-all scenario or metric.
+Restricting team communication?
+Surely that's bad..
+But giving it a second thought, teams should indeed be communicating less when they have a good understanding of what needs to be delivered, right?
+It's not that we're suppressing their communication.
+It's that a healthy delivery should imply less communication at some point of the SDLC, if done correctly.

-Considering this quote, I visualized a couple of lines presented in the post's header image.
+Considering this, I drew the post's header image with three hypothetical scenarios.
+These thoughts acknowledge that there is not one-size-fits-all scenario or metric.

 ### The green line